 The findings of the Edelman/LinkedIn study is confirmed by my own experience as a business decision maker and in our client work at Hippo.
 Good thought leadership, particularly when published in a business magazine, can have an enormous influence on business decision making.
 It may take a little more time and effort to get into a top, prestigious publication, but if thought leadership strengthens credibility and trust, the luster of a prestigious outlet serves to magnify both.

 Wherever it is published, however, it’s paramount that thought leadership provides solid, actionable information and is not a glorified sales pitch.
 We are all inundated with content, much of it vacuous and irrelevant.
 And, as the study demonstrated, bad thought leadership is worse than no thought leadership at all.
 It may be a cliché, but it’s also true that we never get a second chance to make a first impression.

-Want help developing your next thought leadership piece?
+Want to improve your thought leadership ROI?
 Get in touch with Hippo’s experienced editorial team.